jennerhanni/GraphletDB/README.md

 ### 🔧 initList()

-This function initializes a list by returning a predefined list, `validMinimumList`, which contains a single Label object.
-This can be used to set up or reset a list to a known default state that contains minimal and valid data.
+This function initializes returns a predefined minimal list that meets the GraphletJS schema.
+This can be used to set up or reset a list to a known default state that contains one Label object.

 Returns an **array** containing a single Label object.
 The structure and content of the Label object are determined by the `validMinimumList`.